tarwn/lessthandot-hugo/blogs/content/posts/2010-08-18-making-ssis-dynamic-configuration-manage.md

 Now add logging to the package to capture the information as the execution of the package flows.

-Do this by right clicking an empty space in the Control Flow and selecting, Logging…
+Do this by right clicking an empty space in the Control Flow and selecting, Logging...

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt/dynossis_6.gif" alt="" title="" width="351" height="126" />